Key Takeaways

 A pillow between your legs can further help with comfort.

-If your lower back pain is due to a herniated disk, sleeping on the side in a fetal position can help relieve the pressure by opening up the space between the vertebrae.
+If your lower back pain is due to a herniated disk, sleeping on your side in a fetal position can help relieve pressure by widening the space between the vertebrae.

-If you are a seasoned back sleeper and cannot break out of the habit, a pillow under your knees, legs, and/or lower back can help with the pain by relieving lumbar pressure.
+If you are a seasoned back sleeper and cannot break the habit, a pillow under your knees, legs, and/or lower back can help relieve lumbar pressure and reduce pain.

-According to experts, sleeping on your stomach can be the worst position for back pains as they add stress to your neck.
+According to experts, sleeping on your stomach can be the worst position for back pain as it adds stress to your neck.

 But if you cannot sleep in any other position, go for only a thin pillow under your head.